About the site

 Except where labelled differently, these pictures were taken at various locations in New Castle County, Delaware.
 Many were taken at Delaware state parks and at Middle Run Valley Natural Area.

-On the computer I use PIE, ACDSee, and Photoshop to work with the images.
+On the computer I use Lightroom, Photoshop, and Zerene Stacker to work with images, and TextMate to maintain the site.

 References